Disaster and Emergency Services Reform

 With a clear focus on fire prevention, response and control, a new Queensland Fire Department (QFD) will be established.

-For more information, visit Queensland Fire and Emergency Services.
+For more information, visit Queensland Fire Department.

 Queensland Police Service